-Marchman Technical College (MTC) offers career dual enrollment college courses to students enrolled in Pasco County Schools.
+Fred K. Marchman Technical College offers career dual enrollment college courses to students in 11th and 12th grade.

 The dual enrollment program is an excellent opportunity for your student to take rigorous coursework, preparing your son/daughter for college, career and life, while accelerating his/her educational opportunities.
 Students are simultaneously enrolled in both high school and college earning credits towards both high school graduation and post-secondary school.